databrary/design/wireframe-presentation.md

 ## list of wireframes and flow for presentation

+### General Questions
+- [ ]: what to use for "User contributions licensed under ???"
+- [ ]: do we need a "logged-in" view of various pages? if so, which ones?

 ### Discovery/Browsing

 CREATED : Databrary home page (add search box, full color)